 • Front and rear brake pad wear is monitored by the DSC stability control module via brake wear sensors and calculations are based on miles driven, vehicle speed and brake usage.

 • Diesel particulates are monitored by the DME/DDE engine control module, and are based on mileage.

 • The system also monitors the service life of the automatic transmission fluid and oxygen sensors, but does not show the data on the instrument cluster or driver display panel.
-It can be accessed with a scan tool or from a KeyReader (which we’ll explain shortly).
+It can be accessed with a scan tool or from a KeyReader (which we will explain shortly).

 BMW's service recommendations for the transmission fluid is 100,000 miles, and 120,000 miles for the oxygen sensors.

 As for the coolant, the CBS system does not make a service recommendation because BMW says its coolant is a "lifetime" fluid.
 Yeah, right.
 Anyway, the condition of the coolant is not monitored and there is no recommended service interval from BMW.
 Even so, most other vehicle manufacturers recommend a coolant change at five years or 150,000 miles.
 A coolant change should also be done if the cooling system shows any corrosion, or if you are replacing a radiator, heater core, water pump, thermostat or hoses.